-- Maintain a "C" or higher in all courses in the field of concentration component of the curriculum. - 2.
-Comply with clinical affiliates and PTA program regulations, policies, and procedures. - 3.
-Achieve a cumulative GPA of 2.0 in all coursework prior to graduation.
+- Maintain a "C" or higher in all general education, orientation, and field of concentration courses in the field of concentration of the curriculum. - Comply with clinical affiliates and PTA program regulations, policies, and procedures. - Achieve a cumulative GPA of 2.0 in all coursework prior to graduation.

-Students who have been suspended from the PTA program or who have dropped out of the program for any reason must submit a readmission request in writing to the PTA Program Director no later than mid-term of the term prior to reentry.
+Students who have been suspended from the PTA program or who have withdrawn from the program for any reason must submit a readmission request in writing to the PTA Program Director no later than mid-term of the term prior to reentry.
 Readmission may be limited by availability of openings.
 All students applying for readmission must follow admission and progression guidelines in effect at the time of readmission.